 The putting on is as straight forward as the taking off was, no exercise and too much junk.
 Taking a month off was fine after hitting my first goal.
 However, I lost my good habits, and things like the new cats and work being priorities are excuses, not reasons.

 I am working today on a Sunday, but I at least I got off my butt and walked up to the local Togos for a French Dip, milk, and a donut.
 Obviously not perfect with the donut, but getting out and walking in this weather is certainly a first step.

 My new goal is drop the reaquired 15 by October first, quite possible when I have good habits.
 However, my original goal for the year (17 pounds after the 15) may be out of reach now.

 Be prepared for more eating babbles as the summer continues.

 "That was Nomar.
 The ultimate downer.
 The wonderful talent who hated playing in a place where people cared too much."As you can tell, I just love ole Dan.

 I think the ultimate downer is named Shaughnessy, who hates writing in a place where he's been bored since the Curse of the Bambino was published.
 Dan's only good columns are the ones where he bothers to leave MLB and the other top tier professional sports behind.
 In those columns, he leaves stereotypes and athlete baiting behind for real commentary on the issues and people of sports.

 Just as the team may be better without Nomar, the Globe coverage of the team would be better without Dan on that beat.
 Then, thank the baseball god, we would no longer have to read Dan's columns that pretend that he cares about the fortunes of the Boston Red Sox.

 p.s.
-Lest you didn't see the original column and the link has expired, the letter to the editor was mostly updating Dan's prose about Nomar to comment on Dan himself.
+Lest you didn't see the original column and the link has expired, my letter to the editor was mostly updating Dan's prose about Nomar to comment on Dan himself.